jaredly/j3/Roadmap.md

 -> we're reporting the predicates
 -> for non-function types, we need to resolve things so it can actually compile -> for function types ... we're not really going to execute it anyway right? i mean ... what would be the point.

+- [x] predicates now default. cant say I totally grok the algorithm, but it seems to be doing it right
+- [x] I probably shouldn't allow toplevel consts to have numeric nonsense in them ... because how do you actually specialize that? and does it just mean that ... the reference ... yeah ok I'm gonna say we drop it.
+- [ ] codegen now needs to use that infos for good news! which will be great.
+I assume `compile2` will take ... whatever the type checker came up with.